Aarontlott/vue-wordle/README.md

-# Aaron's Wordle
+# Bible Wordle

-Currently, made with all 5-letter words from Rebecca's PhD thesis.
+Currently, made with all 5-letter words from the KJV of the Bible.

 ---